Settings

 (takes accusative)

-to, towards
+to, toward

 to lead

-derivatives: conductor, induce
+derivatives: productive, conducive, conductor, induce

-eam
+eam (f.)

-her (accusative)
+her

-īre
+eō, īre

 to go

-eōs
+eōs (m.)

-them (accusative)
+them

-epistulae f.
+epistula, epistulae f.

 letter